Laura Huertas Millán: El Laberinto (2018)

-Otherwise known as "The Labyrinth," Millán explores the cultures of contemporary Colombia, in which the devastation from narcocapitalism "coexists with enduring precolonial relations to the world, creating an accord between the violence of the drug wars, the violence of European conquest, and possibilities of survival and resistance against both."
+Otherwise known as "The Labyrinth," Huertas Millán explores the cultures of contemporary Colombia, in which the devastation from narcocapitalism "coexists with enduring precolonial relations to the world, creating an accord between the violence of the drug wars, the violence of European conquest, and possibilities of survival and resistance against both."
 Laura Huertas Millán's El Laberinto (2018) was awarded by Locarno Festival (best direction prize), Bogoshorts Festival (best experimental short film; best editing; best script), and the Uruguay International Film Festival (special mention; best short film).

 Sol Negro (2016)

-In the film Sol Negro (2016), Millán employs the imagery of the solar eclipse to parallel the opera singer, Antonia, as she sings in an empty hall.
+In the film Sol Negro (2016), Huertas Millán employs the imagery of the solar eclipse to parallel the opera singer, Antonia, as she sings in an empty hall.
 Sol Negro, also known as "Black Sun," is evocative of the "dark spleen," in which doctors used to attribute "melancholic and suicidal drives, especially as they affected artists."
 Antonia is alluded as the "Black Sun," as she sings alone to voice her struggles.
 The fiction entangles in family bonds as an introspective polyphony, as "the voices of aunt, mother and daughter (the director herself) are heard as she struggles, through fiction, to escape from her family's fate."
 Sol Negro is credited by various screenings and has won many awards, such as the Muestra Internacional de Documental de Bogotá, Fronteira Film Festival, Doclisboa, and FIDMarseille.